 BMC is pleased to offer patients with Parkinson's disease a Day Evaluation Program designed to take the traditional clinic visit a step further by extending the observation and assessment phase of treatment.

 Based on the belief that learning more about each person’s condition will facilitate a healthy adjustment and assure more effective management of the disease, there are two types of patient programs available:

 In addition to physician and nurse observation, the program’s activities focus on the many aspects of coping with Parkinson's disease and may include teaching, discussions, exercise demonstrations, counseling, and emotional support services.

 Deep Brain Stimulation Program

 The Deep Brain Stimulation (DBS) Program is a collaborative medical and surgical program for the treatment of Parkinson's disease, essential tremor, and dystonia.
-This multidisciplinary program combines neurosurgery, neurology, neuropsychiatry, behavioral medicine, anesthesiology, and nursing to care for patients.
+This multidisciplinary program includes neurosurgery, neurology, neuropsychiatry, behavioral medicine, anesthesiology, and nursing to care for patients.